justingrammens/THAT-2022-WI/Hello_ML_World/README.md

-This directory contains the source and documentation covered in the hello_world exmaple we covered in the workshop.
+This directory contains the source and documentation covered in the hello_world example we covered in the hands-on workshop.

 # Example